Integralist/Style-Guides/JavaScript Style Guide.md

 ##Application structure

 Having a clear and easy to undestand directory architecture is important.
-I don't like having all my JavaScript files dumped inside a single folder, I prefer have a defined structure for my applications.
+I don't like having all my JavaScript files dumped inside a single folder, I prefer having a defined structure for my applications.

 The following is an example: